 For the purpose of quick statistical treatment of the effects of magnet imperfections on the closed orbit, PATRIS employs an algorithm whose basic ingredients are given in the Courant-Snyder paper.
-Some explanation on how PATRIS implements the ideas of this reference is also given in our technical note on the closed orbit analysis for the AGS Booster2.
-For this simple reason, details will not be repeated here.
-We would only mention that PATRIS runs over 21 independent distributions of random lattice errors and evaluates the appropriate orbit distortion RMS values at the end of each magnet.
-The effects of errors are evaluated in the kick approximation, with nonlinearities. including those coming from chromaticity correcting sextupoles, being disregarded.
-The only place where nonlinearities are (to some extent inconsistently) taken into account is evaluation of tune shifts and beta variations as a result of crossing of the sextupoles by a distorted closed orbit.
+PATRIS runs over 21 independent distributions of random lattice errors and evaluates the appropriate orbit distortion rms values at the end of each magnet.
+The effects of errors are evaluated in the kick approximation, with nonlinearities, including those coming from chromaticity correcting sextupoles, being disregarded.
+The only place where nonlinearities are taken into account is evaluation of tune shifts and beta variations as a result of crossing of the sextupoles by a distorted closed orbit.
+No correctors are engaged at this stage.